datahub-project/datahub/docker/gms/README.md

-# Data Hub Generalized Metadata Store (GMS) Docker Image
+# DataHub Generalized Metadata Store (GMS) Docker Image
 [![Docker Cloud Build Status](https://img.shields.io/docker/cloud/build/keremsahin/datahub-gms)](https://cloud.docker.com/repository/docker/keremsahin/datahub-gms/)

-Refer to [Data Hub GMS Service](../../gms) to have a quick understanding of the architecture and responsibility of this service for the Data Hub.
+Refer to [DataHub GMS Service](../../gms) to have a quick understanding of the architecture and responsibility of this service for the DataHub.

 ## Build
 ```